BlackPaladin2022/AAG-exploration/README.md

 RAW Script Dump Files

 This is a directory that contains Cartographer-compatible command files, the required table file, and the Cartographer program used to extract the RAW script dumps from the files within the first track of the ISO.
-As the whereabouts of the text blocks' text pointer table files are undiscovered at this point, I could only dump the text in RAW format in of POINTER_RELATIVE.
+As the whereabouts of the text blocks' text pointer table files are undiscovered at this point, I could only dump the text in RAW format instead of POINTER_RELATIVE.
 The command files' names correspond to the filed located in the game's first track.

 (SCD) After Armageddon Gaiden - Maju Toushouden Eclipse RAW